matthiasdold/dareplane-pyutils/README.md

 ## TODO

-- [ ] Update the StreamWatcher
 - [ ] channel names are only initialized on connection
-  - [ ] .stream vs .streams